Isabel Fraire

-Isabel Fraire (December 8, 1934 – April 5, 2015), also known as Isabel Fraire Benson, was a Mexican writer, poet, translator and literary critic.
+Isabel Fraire (December 8, 1931 – April 5, 2015), also known as Isabel Fraire Benson, was a Mexican writer, poet, translator and literary critic.
 She was one of the prominent members of her generation of literary figures in Mexico.

 Biography

-Born on December 8, 1934, in Mexico City, Mexico, of an American mother and a Mexican father, Isabel Fraire studied philosophy and letters at the National Autonomous University of Mexico, where she later became a professor of Literature.
+Born on December 8, 1931, in Mexico City, Mexico, of an American mother and a Mexican father, Isabel Fraire studied philosophy and letters at the National Autonomous University of Mexico, where she later became a professor of Literature.
 She served as a member of the editorial board of the Revista Mexicana de Literatura.

-The book named Only This Light, published in 1969 is considered to be her first book of poems, though her earliest poems were appeared in 1959 as 15 Poems of Isabel Fraire.
+The book named Only This Light, published in 1969 is considered to be her first book of poems, though her earliest poems appeared in 1959 as 15 Poems of Isabel Fraire.
 Her poems were highly “celebrated for its exquisite images of natural beauty.”